-- monitor the plant and motor vehicle second hand market.
-Offer plant and vehicles for trade-in, sale by tender or public auction in order to provide the best financial return to Council. - scrap metal and other surplus sundry items may be made available for sale by written sealed offers.
+- > monitor the plant and motor vehicle second hand market.
+Offer plant and vehicles for trade-in, sale by tender or public auction in order to provide the best financial return to Council. - scrap metal and other surplus sundry items may be made available for sale by written sealed offers and in accordance with Council's Asset Purchase and Disposal Policy 3.2.